VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

   data = bp.HDF5File(‘ParameterSweep.hdf5’)

-This loads in the necessary modules and reads in the HDF5 file as HDF5_file.
-Now we are ready to import the data we want to graph, which are the initial values of TCore, final values of potassium-40 power, and final values of the inner core radius.
+This loads in the necessary modules and reads in the HDF5 file as data.
+Now we are ready to extract the data we want to graph, which are the initial values of TCore, final values of potassium-40 power, and final values of the inner core radius.
 Let's start with inner core radius, grabbing its final values and its units: